JeremySCook/JC-Pro-Macro/Code/README.md

 ## Experimental Fan Mode

-Promacro-5-fan.ino includes a PWM output for the broken out pins on the right side that aligns with a standard PC PWM fan.
+ProMacro-5-fan.ino includes a PWM output for the broken out pins on the right side that aligns with a standard PC PWM fan.
 Allows you to chang the fan's speed from 0 - off to 5 - full power.
 Tested with a 12V Noctua fan: https://amzn.to/3jjgQIV (Amazon).
 5V may work better https://amzn.to/3A8RofR (Amazon) though not yet tested, and color scheme is questionable.

+## Experimental Music Mode

+ProMacro-6-music.ino allows you to connect a small speaker to GPIO pin 7 to play a number of notes.

 Amazon links are affiliate, meaning I get a small percentage of sales.